I'm finally getting this recipe out there. I've made it a million times and sent it out a million more. Here it is for everyone to enjoy!

 1. Dissolve the yeast in water in bowl.
 Add the honey and let stand until bubbly.

 2. Add the salt, oil, egg, milk and mix well.

 3. In a separate bowl, mix the flour, salt and xantham gum.

 4. Gradually add the flour mixture to the wet ingredients.
+The dough is gooey and wet.
 Knead if desired for 7-8 minutes (use well oiled hands).
+Do not add more flour.
 I rarely knead this one, but I mix well with a wooden spoon.

 5. Let rise covered and warm until doubled in size.

 6. Punch down, put into well oiled mini muffin pans or half loaf pans.
 Rise again until doubled in size.

 7. Bake at 350 until golden brown.
 About 40 minutes..

 8. Immediately remove from pans and cool on rack.

 For Rosh Hashannah, add dates and a honey cinnamon glaze.